 Our crew has also worked with police, municipal governments, provincially funded groups, and other ‘official’ organizations to produce effective and sustainable projects to help the homeless, and to interconnect dozens of services that work together to help those in need.

-It is safe to say that Five Points Media is having an influence in our community.
+It is safe to say that the OCANetwork, also known as Five Points Media, is having an influence in our community.

 Reaching our target audience

 - Our story about the Grilled Cheese Social Eatery and how they help the homeless spiked to over 30,000 views, and part of that was because Barrie Mayor Jeff Lehman shared it on his personal page.
 See post here

 - Our stories often address an issue within our local community that is being confronted by Barrie residents, such as those at Gilda's Club.
 As such, they are popular with City Councillors such as Rose Romita.
 See post here